jaximus808/milePMBot/readme.md

 # MilestonePM Bot

-Thanks for using the MilestonePM bot! 😊
+Thanks for checking out the MilestonePM bot! 😊

-This Discord bot helps manage projects, milestones, and tasks within your Discord server.
+This Discord bot helps manage projects, milestones, and tasks within your Discord server through text-commands.
 It provides a comprehensive project management system with role-based permissions and milestone tracking.

+With text-commands, updating and tracking progress is much quicker compared to drag and drop.
+No more navigating confusing UI, just run simple commands that are easier to navigate thanks to Discords API.

 ## Concepts and Usuage